dndydon/KalmanCore/WORKLOG.md

 # Session Notes – 2025-11-08

-This document captures the context and next actions from today’s work so it’s easy to resume tomorrow.
+This document captures the context and next actions from today’s work so it’s easy to resume.

 ## Summary of changes
 - Added WARP.md with commands and architecture overview; added integration section (Xcode + SwiftPM).